katib-source/Riviera-Trails/EMAIL_SETUP_GUIDE.md

 <hr />
 <p>
   <small
-    >This is an automated notification from your Riviera Trails booking system.</small
+    >This is an automated notification from your Azur Escape booking system.</small
   >
 </p>